-Theory, and Relativity, Quantum physics, and Nuclear physics.

-• Understand the basic principles of 20th century Physics including but not limited to

-Einstein theory, Relativity, Matter waves.

-- Develop a comprehension of the current basis of upper level classes in Physics. - Significantly improve critical thinking, analytical reasoning, and problem solving skills. - Cultivate a usage of interactive methods & Internet for independent course learning.
+- Understand the main physics principles and solve typical problems in the following branches of Physics: 1) Mechanics, 2) Thermodynamics; and 3) Some parts of Modern Physics including Relativity, Photons, Matter waves. - Understand the basic principles of 20th century Physics including but not limited to Einstein theory of Relativity, Quantum and Atomic physics, Matter waves. - Develop a comprehension of the current basis of upper level classes in Physics. - Significantly improve critical thinking, analytical reasoning, and problem-solving skills. - Cultivate a usage of interactive methods & Internet for independent course learning.

-3. DESCRIPTION OF EXAMINATIONS AND OTHER STUDENT REQUIREMENTS

-Tests and Final examination schedule:
+3. DESCRIPTION OF EXAMINATIONS AND OTHER STUDENT REQUIREMENTS Tests and Final examination schedule:

-Test 1, Chapters 4, 7, 8, 10 ----- Class # 9, Tuesday, September 20
+Test 1 (Mechanics), Chapters 4, 7, 8, 10, 15 ----- Class # 11, Tuesday, September 26

-Test 2, Chapters 15, 18, 19, 20 ----- Class # 18, Thursday, October 20
+Test 2 (Thermodynamics), Chapters 18, 19, 20 ---- Class # 20, Thursday, October 26